Oval-Tutu/bootstrap-love2d-project/README.md

 - `extensions.json`: Contains the list of recommended extensions
 - `launch.json`: Contains the settings for running the game or launching the debugger
 - `settings.json`: Contains the settings for the Lua extension
+- `tasks.json`: Contains the settings for building the game